CedricGuillemet/Imogen/bin/Documentation/ImogenUserDocumentation.md

 Category : Generator
 ### Description
-Renders a square center in the middle of the viewport.
+Renders a square centered in the middle of the viewport.
+Deprecated node.
+Use the NGon node.
 ### Parameters
 1. Width
 Clip-space side width.